I have never said that I am the smartest guy in media.

 It don't have to be on the big issue of the day.

-That's all point of doing open line Friday.
+That's the whole point of doing Open Line Friday.

 I would hope.

-I would think you people will be creative and take us in areas that go beyond.
+I would think you people would be creative and take us in areas that go beyond.

 Well, Rush, you're the host.